 After creating a sitemap, make sure you submit the sitemap in Google webmaster tools.

-Increase page speed
+Boost page speed

 Google and other major search engines take the time of site to load completely as a ranking factor.

-Sites, which load faster, have an edge in rankings over their competitors.
+Sites which load faster, have an edge in rankings over their competitors.

 I have already posted about this.
 You should stress on high page speed.

 Google has a limited time.
-Within that limit, it should crawl your pages (crawl time budget).
+Within that limit, it should crawl your pages (crawl budget).
 To make room for Google to crawl more pages, you have to improve your page speed.